An Association to Protect Synagogues, Jewish Cemeteries, and Cultural Monuments was established in 2003 with the support of the Georgian government.

 Web site with news, information, history, photo galleries, videos, etc

-Built in 1906, the large, red-brick complex with arched windows includes Tbilisi’s central synagogue, a smaller prayer house, a mikveh, a kosher slaughter house and storage spaces.
+Built in 1895-1903, the large, red-brick complex with arched windows and dome includes Tbilisi’s central synagogue (also called the Georgian synagogue), a smaller prayer house, a mikveh, a kosher slaughter house and storage spaces.
 It was restored in 2011.

 Built in 1893 for the Mountain Jewish community, it became the Ashkenazi synagogue after World War II.
 Seriously damaged in an earthquake in 1991, it was totally reconstructed in 2008-2009 under the sponsorship of the president of the Euro-Asian Jewish Congress.